Sheko100/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The "13-change_group" script file ==> changes the group owner to school for the file hello The "100-change_owner_and_group" script file ==> changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 The "101-symbolic_link_permissions" script file ==> changes the owner and the group owner of _hello to vincent and staff respectively
+The "102-if_only" script file ==> changes the owner of the file hello to betty only if it is owned by the user guillaume